silx-kit/pyFAI/doc/source/usage/cookbook/index.rst

    integration_with_python

-For more in depth explanation, see the tutorials section.
+For more in depth explanation, see the :ref:`tutorials` section.